Cassidy's Moving and Storage

 When’s The Best Time To Move?

-May we suggest a weekday in spring or fall?
+May we suggest a weekday in the fall or spring for moving?
 While you might lean towards moving on a weekend (because you’re off work) in summer (because Ottawa’s quirky weather tends to be at its nicest then), be warned.
 Top movers are heavily booked up in the weeks from June to September and often raise their rates accordingly.
 Ditto for weekend moves.

 So if you have some flexibility, try to set a date for autumn or spring and on a weekday.
 Moving professionals are likely to have more free slots in their schedules.
 Parking for the moving truck, as well as condo elevators, are generally more available then.
 Even moving in the midst of a Canadian winter is possible with the right planning.